primer3-org/primer3docs/reference_docs/readme.txt

 P3_FILE_FLAG (boolean; default 0)

-If the associated value is non-0, then primer3 creates two output files for each input SEQUENCE.
+If the associated value is non-0, then primer3 creates two output files for each input SEQUENCE_TEMPLATE.
 File <sequence_id>.for lists all acceptable left primers for <sequence_id>, and <sequence_id>.rev lists all acceptable right primers for <sequence_id>, where
 <sequence_id> is the value of the SEQUENCE_ID tag (which